prod-feng/gpustat-slurm/README.md

 Rocky Linux 9.

 Slurm, perl, pdsh needed.
-Much enable SSH direct login to gpu nodes.
+Need to enable SSH direct login to gpu nodes.

 The output of this script is as following: